Aliyajalal/Assignment1_c0929608/README.md

 GitHub Repository URL: https://github.com/Aliyajalal/Assignment1_c0929608

-The repository is private, and the instructor has been added as a collaborator.
+The repository is public, and the instructor has been added as a collaborator.